Cody Allen Troyer

 November 2018 - Present

-Most recently, I've been refactoring our infrastructure to incorporate Kafka for seamless message propogation throughout the system.
+Most recently, I've been refactoring our infrastructure to incorporate technologies like Prometheus, Grafana, and ELK Stack for monitoring performance metrics and logging throughout the system.
+I am also working towards getting Kafka setup and running for seamless message propogation throughout my system.
 I am connecting 3rd party data providers via websockets, as well as our MySQL instance's binlogs to Kafka.

 This site came first.
 It's purpose is to educate and teach traders how to use TD Ameritrades Think or Swim trading platform.
 It's built purely with WordPress with some added modifications and customizations on the backend to improve both user and developer experience.
 We plan to replace the 3rd party themes and plugins with a custom theme and plugins to lighten up the site and improve performance.
 We plan to build a new, clean, and engaging design to the customer by using Tailwind CSS.